 (I just checked the date of that email.
 It was June 23 – coincidentally, the same day of the year that I’m typing this post now).

 I wrote Doug back immediately, closed up shop in Morocco, and returned to Prague as soon as I could.
-Within a few weeks, I was on a plane to Ljubljana.
+Within a few weeks, he’d offered me the Slovenia chapter and I was on a plane to Ljubljana.
 I haven’t stopped researching travel guides since.

 This post was supposed to be about lakes, so let’s get back on track.
-As I noted in the intro, Slovenia has two world-class Alpine lakes.
+As I noted in the intro, Slovenia has two world-class lakes.
 Everyone knows Bled, but Bohinj is a little more obscure.
-Before I go into how the two lakes are different, though, maybe it’s worthwhile to write about what the two share.
+Before I go into how the two lakes are different, though, maybe it’s worthwhile to write about what they share.

 Both lakes also lie on the fringe of the Triglav National Park, an isolated, mountainous region in Slovenia’s northwest that covers more than 4% of the country’s total land mass.
 From Bohinj, on a clear day, you can see all the way to Mt Triglav, which at 9,394 feet (2,864 meters) is the country’s tallest mountain.
 Alpine peaks also frame the back of Lake Bled when viewed from the town of Bled, on the shore.
 Just look at any postcard to see what I mean.

 But that’s about where the similarities end.
-They’re fraternal twins – not identical ones.
+They’re fraternal, not identical, twins.
 The good news, of course, is the two are close enough to each other to spend time at both.
-Here below is a quick of sketch of the two and some ideas for what to do when you’re there.
+Here below is a quick of sketch of both of them and some ideas for what to do when you’re there.

 The English master of murder mysteries, Dame Agatha Christie, chose sleepy, remote Lake Bohinj for a holiday in the 1960s, and it’s not hard to see why.
-Though the shore comes alive with vacationing families for a few warm weekends in July and August, for much of the year, the lake is shrouded in mist – and mystery.
+Though the shore comes alive with vacationing families for a few warm weekends in July and August, for much of the rest of the year, the lake is shrouded in mist – and mystery.
 Christie famously said on that trip, in 1967, that Bohinj was “too beautiful” to plot a murder here, and it certainly is beautiful.
-But in the evening, when the sun drops below the mountains and darkness falls over the lake, a kind of solitude, a feeling of intimacy, descends.
+But in the evening, when the sun drops below the mountains and darkness falls over the lake, a kind of chilly solitude descends.

 That thought gives me goose bumps.